Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 ## Full clone / link clone ?
-We have several options how to move forward configure cloud-init config now then create template (If you know all of your VM’s will share the same settings)
+We have several options how to move forward configure cloud-init config now then create template (If you know all of your VMs will share the same settings)
 2. create template and then configure cloud-init config

 These 2 options also come with 2 different sub-options and that is using Full clone or Linked clone